dai-anna/Markov-NGram-TextGenerator/README.md

 # TextGenerator
 NLP project to use N-Grams and Markov Chains to generate text on a per-word basis.
+Implements Stupid Backoff.